Understanding and maneuvering through the intricacies of federal employment laws requires knowledge and legal expertise.

 Filing a USERRA complaint requires patience and precision.
 In contrast to other civil rights-related complaints, individuals who wish to file a USERRA complaint can follow one of several pathways.

 One option is to file a complaint with the Department of Labor’s (DOL) Veterans Employment & Training Service (VETS) division.
 Another option is to file a complaint in federal court.
 You can even file a claim with the Merit Systems Protection Board (MSPB).
-Regardless of the venue you choose to pursue your claim, much of the filing process is identical.

 - Record everything.
 Establishing an unassailable factual record is the first step to success.
 Write down any relevant interactions, and hold onto key documents or emails.